 The term 'self referential' seems appropriate now but I didn't know it then.
 The words of the 'second under lying context' that was the result of the 'echo' were generated from what I was actually doing.
 But in the 'regenerated' unit of thought they were redirected to another application, a completely personal situation and towards me, they seemed to be actually ‘said’ to me.

 And this was distinct: The words described actually what I was doing in two levels, working in perhaps two separate worlds but certainly what was in my mind had become visible to me, all the time.
 I had been basically 'thought' less until I had lived half a century Slowly, and quite gradually I had begun to see what was going on in my own mind, some events happened in the 9 years before 1984, that were quite unusual.
 I was unawares at that point that what I was seeing was laying at depths where I could not speak aloud what I saw nor could I write down at that point anything that I experienced as thought.
-Emanuel Swedenborg mentioned ‘thought that is far from speech’.
+Emanuel Swedenborg mentioned ‘thought that is far from speech’ and 'thought that falls into speech'.

 After many more events happened and a span of about 3 more years passed, it seemed likely that the content of a stream of thought, which I had tried to describe as ‘non-stop thinking’ must be meeting an exact match of its exact content in the exterior world.
 I could not account for the precise timing of this thought with what was outside of my body in any other way.